FlaxEngine/FlaxDocs/manual/get-started/linux.md

 ## Command line access

-Ig you're using laptop with integrated GPU and you want Flax to run on dedicated GPU for more power you can use command line switches to instruct engine to select a desire GPU based on the manufacturer:
+Ig you're using laptop with integrated GPU, and you want Flax to run on dedicated GPU for more power, you can use command line switches to instruct engine to select a desire GPU based on the manufacturer:

 | Option | Description |
 |-------|-------|